 Climb with the engine at maximum continuous power.
-Observe Oil & Cylinder Head Temperatures & Oil Pressure Limits must not be exceeded !
-(Max. continuous RPM at Full Throttle is 3300 RPM).
+Observe Oil & Cylinder Head Temperatures & Oil Pressure Limits must not be exceeded!

 4.5 Engine Stop

 In normal conditions, cooling down the engine during descent & taxiing will permit the engine to be stopped by switching OFF the ignitions.